Jennifer A. Reddall: Early life and education

 Reddall was born on July 21, 1975, in Redondo Beach, California, and grew up in the Episcopal Church.
 Reddall began discerning a calling to ordained ministry in high school, where she served as a student leader in her youth group.
 In 1997 Reddall was graduated from Yale College with a Bachelor of Arts in Theater Studies.
 After graduation Reddall served as an Intern in the Episcopal Urban Intern Program in Inglewood, California.
 From 1998 to 1999 she served as a Special Education Teacher in Pasadena, California.

 Ordination

 Reddall studied for holy orders at the General Theological Seminary, including a summer study at St Andrew's Theological Seminary, Mexico City.
-She was deaconed in 2002, and ordained a priest in 2003, through the auspices of her home diocese of Los Angeles.
+She was ordained a deacon in 2002, and ordained a priest in 2003, through the auspices of her home diocese of Los Angeles.
 Reddall's first ordained ministry position was as Curate for Church of the Epiphany, Agoura Hills, California.
 In 2003 she moved to Manhattan to serve as Associate Rector of Church of the Epiphany, New York, New York.
 Following the retirement of the Rector, the Rev. Andrew Mullins, in 2011, Reddall was called to serve as the Priest-in-Charge of Epiphany.
 In 2014 Reddall was called to serve as the Rector there.
 Reddall served the Diocese of New York as a Trustee, and served as a member of the House of Deputies Special Task Force on Sexual Harassment and Exploitation, subcommittee for Truth and Reconciliation.